 As part of a campus-wide commitment to creating a welcoming environment for all Indigenous students, the Indigenous Student Centre (ISC) is a space where students can meet and chat and also have access to a counsellor who can help navigate any questions or concerns pertaining to student life.
 The ASC also hosts lots of cultural and traditional events and activities.

-Black Student Support
+Black Student Support Office

 Whether you’re African Nova Scotian, Black Canadian, or an international student, there will likely be times when you need support at MSVU.
-The Black Student Support office and our Black Student Support Coordinator is here to help!
+The Black Student Support office and our Black Student Support Advisor is here to help!